 While head lice aren't dangerous, they are annoying and can spread to other people.
 Using home remedies for head lice is an alternative to harsh commercial products to get rid of lice.

-An essential part of head lice treatment is a nit comb.
+An essential part of getting rid of head lice is a nit comb.
 Nits are lice eggs, and they're much harder to kill than the adult lice.
 A nit comb has fine teeth that are very close together and snag the nits as you comb through the hair.
 Use a nit comb in addition to any other home remedy you use for lice.

-Some studies suggest essential oils, such as tea tree oil, may be effective in home remedies for head lice.
+Some studies suggest essential oils may be effective in home remedies for head lice.

 Repeat the use of this remedy once a day for three days to make sure you get rid of all lice and their nits.

 the following essential oils with four ounces of carrier oil (some